-Best Reel Mower Review – Top 5 Sharpest List for Mar.
-2017
+Best Reel Mower Review – Top 5 Sharpest List for March, 2023 with Buying Guide

 “What’s a reel mower?” we hear some of you ask.
 You may know it as a push mower – and no, they’re not just props in movies or TV flashbacks.

 There are those who have always sworn by their old-fashioned reel mower, but many more homeowners have been convinced to switch away from a power mower after trying a new-era push mower, designed to be easier to push and more effective at cutting a lawn.

 Why Use a Reel or Push Mower?

 There are good reasons to switch (or switch back) to a push mower.

 The obvious ones first: the best reel mower is far cheaper to buy, operate and maintain than a power mower, whether you compare it to a gas-powered, battery-powered or electric model of comparable quality – and especially when you compare it to a robot lawn mower.

 Other benefits are almost as obvious; a mower that relies on “human power” is more environmentally-friendly than any other type of lawnmower (the EPA says a power mower pumps out as many hydrocarbons per hour as 11 new cars), it doesn’t create any noise pollution, pushing a hand mower is better aerobic exercise than wheeling a power motor around the yard, and the blades on reel mowers won’t break or shatter when unexpectedly hitting a rock because they’re not moving at high speed.

 Many gardeners who have worked in the garden say that hand mowing is also better for your yard because a well-built roll mower cuts each blade precisely and cleanly and then seals it, keeping the tips greener and the grass healthier.
 In fact, one member of the Groom+Style team grew up next to a gardener, who wouldn’t touch his showcase lawn with any electric or gas-powered tool.